ember-learn/guidemaker-ember-template/tests/dummy/guides/release/examples/syntax-highlighting.md

-This will just be a bunch of examples showing the different styles that are available
+This will just be a bunch of examples showing the different styles that are available.
+You can do code blocks or `inline code in backticks`.

 ```bash
 mkdir super-rentals